NUU-Solutions/CUU/README.md

 #  CUU

-## C++ Serialization.
-Clean.
-Usable.
-Universal.
+## C++ Serialization. **C**lean. **U**sable. **U**niversal.
-* Serialization of classes **with a single line of code**
+* Serialization of classes *with a single line of code*
 * Composite and polymorphic class support
 * STL support
 * Binary and Text formats (CUU, JSON, XML, ...)
 * Easy to extend and customize

 ## Requirements
-* Just **#include "cuu.h"** (header-only lib, no dependencies)
+* Just *#include "cuu.h"* (header-only lib, no dependencies)
 * C++17
-* Targeting Visual Studio 2017 (MSVC 19.15) for now.
+* Targeting Visual Studio 2017 and 2019 (Portability to GCC/Clang should be straightforward)
-* Portability should be straightforward.
-Please contact me, if you can port this to GCC/Clang.

 ## Motivation
 A recent project required saving and reloading relatively large custom data
 * in binary format (for performance reasons)
-* in human readable form (for easy inspection)
+* in human readable form (for occasional easy inspection)

 I spent weeks with boost.serialization, cereal and libs11n.
 But, for various reasons, they just did not cut it.
 So, I finally decided to roll my own, making use of crucial C++11/C++17 features.
 This is the result.

 **The focus is on simplicity, usability and more simplicity!**

 ## Formats
-Supported formats are: Text, Binary, JSON and XML.
+Supported formats out of the box are: Text, Binary, JSON and XML.
-With minimal effort you can create your own custom format.
+You can define your own custom format, if it is not too crazy.

 ## Example
 Consider the following Order and Customer classes